 The first week of May is National Wildflower Week!

 To celebrate, we are highlighting three native wildflowers from different regions of the country in a four-part scavenger hunt series.
-If you live in the Rocky Mountains, we challenge you to visit your local National Forest this spring and find these three native wildflowers.
+If you live east of the Mississippi River, we challenge you to visit your local National Forest this spring and find these three native wildflowers.

 An important reminder before you get started.
 We often want to save the beauty of flowers by picking them, but it is important that we leave flowers for wildlife that depend on their seeds, nectar, and pollen for food.
 Save wildflowers’ beauty by taking a photo, not taking the plant.

-- What I look like: Colorado Blue Columbine is a beautiful, native wildflower that has clover-like compound leaves and blue and white flowers that hang down from its steams.
-Colorado Blue Columbine’s genus name Aquilegia comes from the Latin word for eagle because the shape of the petals is said to look like an eagle’s claw.
+- What I look like: Eastern Red Columbine is a beautiful, native wildflower that has clover-like compound leaves and red and yellow flowers that hang down from its steams.
+The Eastern Red Columbine’s genus name Aquilegia comes from the Latin word for eagle because the shape of the petals is said to look like an eagle’s claw.

-- Where you can find me: Colorado Blue Columbine can be found across the Rocky Mountain region in both foothill and alpine environments.
-Colorado Blue Columbine thrives in partial shade and a range of soil conditions from moist to gravelly, so look for them along woodland edges, riverbanks, meadows, and gravelly shores and ridges.
+- Where you can find me: Eastern Red Columbine is found throughout the Eastern half of the United States in a wide range of woodlands and rocky outcrops.
+Eastern Red Columbine thrives in partial shade and a range of soil conditions from moist to gravelly so look for them along woodland edges, riverbanks, and gravelly shores and ridges.

-* Flowers at lower elevations will bloom sooner than flowers in cooler high-altitude environments.
-Check with your local U.S. Forest Service to see when flowers will be blooming locally.
+* Flowers in warmer southern climates will bloom sooner than flowers in cooler northern climates.
+Check with your local U.S. Forest Service office to see when flowers will be blooming locally.